omr-turbo/gc-arrays-tutorial/worksheet.md

 };
 ```

-The `BinArray` has a header as it's first field.
-The constructor will initialize the header with the correct metadata.
+As noted above, the `BinArray` must have a header as it's first field.
+The constructor is used to initialize the header with the correct type and length.

-When we create a BinArray, we will "overallocate" the struct, with additional memory past the end, for actual data storage.
+When we create a BinArray, we will "overallocate" the struct, leaving additional memory past the end for actual data storage.
 The zero-length `data` field can be used to index into this trailing storage.

 Define the `binArraySize` helper: